.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 .com vs. .Org

 The .com domain is for business use, while the .org domain was first created for non-profit groups.
 Even though many other websites now use .org, people still see it more for social and non-commercial work.
-If your site is for a non-profit, charity, or social purpose, .org is a better fit.
-But if your website is for business, .com is still the most reliable and common choice.
+If your site is for a non-profit, charity, or social cause, .org is a better fit.
+But if your website is for a business, .com is still the most trusted and common choice.

 .com vs. .Co